Do Maine Coons Have Oily Fur?

 - Instead of submerging your cat entirely underwater, use a cup, container, or gentle water sprayer to get your cat wet.

 - Then, massage the cat shampoo into your cat’s fur.
-Make sure you only use cat-safe shampoos like these or consult a trained vet who is able to recommend ideal cat shampoos based on your pet’s individual needs.
+Make sure you only use cat-safe shampoos like these or consult a trained vet who can recommend ideal cat shampoos based on your pet’s individual needs.
 For example, cats with particularly oily coats often need a degreasing shampoo to remove excess buildup.

 - Rinse your cat’s fur with water.